This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 • Notification Time – Time between when the anomaly occurred and when someone received the notification.

-• Resolution Time – The time between when an anomaly is detected until the anomaly record has been addressed (either rejected or all response actions complete) the length in time for resolution of the anomaly
+• Resolution Time – The time between when an anomaly notification is received and until the anomaly record has been addressed (either dismissed or all response actions complete)the length in time for resolution of the anomaly

 • Analysis Time – Time between when an anomaly notification is received and when the analysis is complete. his might include the investigation done by the several teams involved in the analysis before a final resolution decision is made